-Signs - Most street signs will tell you that there is a 2 hour parking limit between the hours of 8am to 6pm.
+Regular Signs - Most street signs will tell you that there is a 2 hour parking limit between the hours of 8am to 6pm.
 Some signs will tell you that that limit is enforced Monday - Saturday, Some will say Monday - Friday.
 It is important that you pay attention to each sign to avoid a ticket.
 It is very important to note that the 2 hour limit between the hours of 8am to 6pm DOES NOT apply to people who have residential parking permits.
 As someone who lives at Nottingham, you are eligible for a residential parking permit.
 This process will be explained in the next section.
-Be careful to pay attention to additional parking restrictions and police signs.
-Thursday is garbage day for most streets near Langdon and because of this, parking is more restricted between 9am and noon.
+Thursday and Friday are garbage days for most streets near Langdon and because of this, parking is more restricted between 9am and noon.

 How do I obtain a residential Parking Permit?

 In order to obtain a residential permit, you will need to submit an application.
 You can apply online, in person, or by mail.
 To apply, you will need either:

 1. "Submit a copy of a current lease or sublease which includes the current lease term dates, the property address, your name listed as a tenant, and the signatures of both you and the landlord."